Audio upgrade for top live music venue, Cambridge Junction

 Share

 Cambridge Junction’s first performance space was opened in 1990 on the site of the city’s former Cattle Market, with two further spaces being added in 2005.
-J1 is the original and largest space with a capacity of 850 and featuring mainly live music, while J2 is a 220-capacity seated theatre and J3 is a compact, multipurpose space.
+J1 is the original and largest space with a capacity of 850 and features mainly live music, while J2 is a 220-capacity seated theatre and J3 is a compact, multipurpose space.

 In common with so many comparable venues, The Junction presents an extremely diverse array of entertainment and, as usual, this places extended demands on the technical infrastructure required to deliver them to audiences.
-For obvious reasons it’s also essential that such venues keep pace with the quality of delivery that modern audiences expect and so the Junction has recently undergone a full revamp of the audio systems in its two main spaces, in partnership with Autograph Sound.
+For obvious reasons, it’s also essential that such venues keep pace with the quality of delivery that modern audiences expect and so the Junction has recently undergone a full revamp of the audio systems in its two main spaces, in partnership with Autograph Sound.

 Two new DiGiCo Quantum 225’s with DQ Racks were supplied and installed by Autograph, along with a with Waves system at FOH in J1.
 All associated hardware was designed into custom-made wheeled racks to allow equipment to be easily relocated throughout the venue as needed.